 - the character of the surrounding area;

 - the setting of listed buildings;

 - any residential amenity in terms of noise, fumes or other disturbance.

-The Parish Council will advance plans for the redevelopment of the existing village store to create a community hub adjacent to the village hall on Church Road.
-Contributions will be sought from development on allocated sites to support this project.
+Proposals for the redevelopment of the existing village store to create a community hub adjacent to the village hall on Church Road will be supported.

 Neighbourhood plan objectives addressed by Policy NP4: 2.

 9. Developer Proposals